When your child has a Google Account, they can use the Google Photos app to save and share their photos.

 - Turn "Google Photos sharing" on or off.

-Important: You can also manage this setting by clicking on your child's name at families.google.com.
+Tip: You can also manage your child's account by clicking on your child's name at families.google.com.